blenessy/keycloak-gerrit-saml-provider/README.md

 13. You are redirected to gerrit and the first user/admin John Doe is created in gerrit with the right user name and email address.

-14. Congrats, you have Gerrit / Keycloak OAuth2 integration up and running.
+14. Congrats, you have Gerrit / Keycloak SAML integration up and running.